OFC membership is open to 5th to 9th graders living in Fairfax County. Membership benefits include:

-- Free After School Program (including early release days)
+- Free After School Program (including early release days).

-- Discounted admission to Friday Night Activities
+- Discounted admission to Friday Night Activities.

-- Monthly e-Newsletters
+- Monthly e-newsletters.

 How to Join

-Annual memberships are $125/$100 MCC tax district residents.
-Pay by credit card or with a check made payable to OFTC.
-No cash please.
+Memberships are sold by school year, a 2022-2023 Membership is valid from August 22, 2022 - June 16, 2023.
+Annual memberships are $325/$300 MCC district residents.
+Pay by credit card, cash or with a check made payable to The Old Firehouse.

 Parents shall call the Center at 703-448-8336 (TEEN) if they know they will be late picking up their child from any program.
-Repeated late pick-ups will result in dismissal from Teen Center programs.
+Repeated late pick-ups will result in dismissal from OFC programs.
 If staff are unable to contact parents for 30 minutes following the end of a program, Fairfax County Non-emergency police will be called to pick up the child.
 Staff will leave one final message stating the officer’s name and station to which the participant will be transported to await pick-up.

-MCC/OFTC Dance Disclaimer
+MCC/OFC Dance Disclaimer